 The Zhou Dynasty (1045–221 BC) saw China grow, fracture into states, then unite in imperialism.
 It was technically the longest dynasty, though the Zhouhad effectively lost power by 770 BC.
 Major philosophies and religions emerged that were the basis of Chinese belief in later eras, such as Confucianism and Daoism.

 The era is divided into three periods: the Western Zhou Dynasty (1045–771 BC); the Spring and Autumn Period (770–476), when the empire divided into dozens of competing kingdoms; and the Warring States Period (475–221), when small kingdoms coalesced into several big warring states.

 According to written accounts, the king of the Zhou tribe who was called Zhou Wu attacked the last king of the Shang Dynasty and became the first Zhou emperor.
-It is thought that the Zhou Empire was initially politically centralized over a small territory around the Yellow River (see our Western Zhou Map).
+It is thought that the Zhou Empire was initially politically centralized over a small territory around the Yellow River (see ).

 The Zhou Dynasty is said to have been initially strong.
 The ruling clan's name was Ji.
 But over time, as the territory grew, local rulers became more powerful.
 As the empire expanded in size, various strong clans emerged and expanded their territories.